AdaCore/gnatcoverage/doc/gnatcov/src_traces.rst

 project file.
 The |gcvstp| command helps automating the build and installation of this project.

-Just like :command:`gprbuild`, |gcvstp| accept the :option:`--RTS`, :option:`--config` and :option:`--target` command line options: you need to build the coverage runtime with the same toolchain and runtime as the ones used to build the application code.
+Just like :command:`gprbuild`, |gcvstp| accept the :cmd-option:`--RTS`, :cmd-option:`--config` and :cmd-option:`--target` command line options: you need to build the coverage runtime with the same toolchain and runtime as the ones used to build the application code.
 For instance:

 .. code-block:: sh